bradfitz/homelab/README.md

 ## Other

-* [UniFi Cloud Key](https://www.ubnt.com/unifi/unifi-cloud-key/) to run the Unifi controller.
-This isn't necessary to boot the cluster.
-It just runs the pretty UI and is needed to add new devices.
-I could run the software on a VM too, I suppose.
-But I had it from earlier, so I'm still using it.
+* Previously used a [UniFi Cloud Key](https://www.ubnt.com/unifi/unifi-cloud-key/) to run the Unifi controller, but since moved it to a VM after it had a hardware/SD card failure.
 * misc Raspberry Pis for monitoring

 ## Power